RedTeamPentesting/pretender/README.md

   all interfaces with names and addresses using `--interfaces`
 - If you want to exclude hosts from local name resolution spoofing, make sure to also exclude their IPv6 addresses or use `--no-ipv6-lnr`/`main.vendorNoIPv6LNR`
+- Note that the host info is **not** used to determine whether a query response should be spoofed or not because it can be ambiguous.
+For example, a mDNS request received via IPv6 will not be affected by a `--dont-spoof-for` rule with a IPv4 address even if it the host info correlates the IPv4 and IPv6 address to the same host.
 - DHCPv6 messages usually contain a FQDN option (which can also sometimes contain a hostname which is not a FQDN).
 This option is used to filter out messages by hostname (`--spoof-for`/`--dont-spoof-for`).
 You can decide what